diriano/labbces/content/project/sugarcaneGenomicsResources/index.md

 slides: ""
 ---

+Sugarcane is a widely cultivated plant within Poaceae, which fixates CO2 via C4 photosynthesis.
+Sugarcane is one of the most important crops around the world, as it is the main source for common sugar, bioenergy and other bioproducts.
+Modern sugarcane cultivars are the result of classical breeding approaches thar involved interspecific crosses between members of the complex Saccharum.
+Their genomes are among the most complex in crops.
+These hybrids are polyploid, highly polymorphic and can present aneuploidy.
+Recent developments in sequencing technologies are allowing accessing Sugarcane genetic information on a genome-wide level.
+In Brazil, two research groups used long read sequencing technologies to read the genome information for the hybrid SP80-3280, to a shallow level, here we present a comparison of these two genome versions and a comprehensive gene set for this cultivar.
+Besides the Brazilian cultivar, there is a French, and a Colombian cultivar with genome sequences available, as well as genomic information for some of the parental species.
+However, there are many studies accessing the transcriptome of diverse cultivars from around the world.
+Despite of this, these transcriptomics data cannot easily be exploited due to the lack of a commonly accepted reference.
+We have exploited publicly available transcriptomics data for 48 cultivars from around the world to create a sugarcane pan-transcriptome.
+In total we detected over five million protein-coding transcripts, that can be clustered into similarity groups, representing genes and closely related paralogues.
+We were able to identify approximately twelve thousand groups of transcripts that tend to appear in all cultivars, that we call core set.
+We show that we can attribute a probable origin for most of these transcripts (S. spontaneum, S. officinarum or S. barbieri).
+We are making this resource available to the public, and we are developing a platform to ease mining of these data.

 {{< figure src="posterCBFV_2022.png" caption="Poster presented at the XVIII Brazilian Congress of Plant Physiology" numbered="false" width=250 >}}

 {{% staticref "uploads/posterCBFV_2022.pdf" "newtab" %}}Poster PDF{{% /staticref %}}

 # Data availability